 - Analyze, create and improve conservation projects home and abroad

 Sample Costa Rica Environmental Leadership High School Student Itinerary

 This itinerary offers groups a science-focused experience of Costa Rica, which enables participants to experience the unique destinations that make Costa Rica one of the most ecologically diverse destinations in the world.
 The itinerary is enhanced with a homestay and a service component allowing participants to integrate into the Costa Rican culture and collaborate with other members of our global community.

 Day 1 – Arrival & Orientation

-Upon arrival to the airport, the group will be greeted by two professional, bilingual guides.
-Your private driver and vehicle will transfer you up to the majestic town of Santa Elena, which is situated close by the famous Monteverde Cloud Forest Reserve.
+Upon arrival at the airport, the group will be greeted by two professional, bilingual guides.
+Your private driver and vehicle will transfer you up to the majestic town of Santa Elena, which is situated close to the famous Monteverde Cloud Forest Reserve.
 The transfer takes about three hours in duration.
-Along the way you will get to know your guides, and they will start to orient you to the country and culture of Costa Rica.
-You will assimilate into the Costa Rican culture by enjoying a traditional Costa Rican snack or “merienda” in route and soaking in the beautiful lush surroundings of the Central Valley.
+Along the way, you will get to know your guides, and they will start to orient you to the country and culture of Costa Rica.
+You will assimilate into the Costa Rican culture by enjoying a traditional Costa Rican snack or “merienda” en route and soaking in the beautiful lush surroundings of the Central Valley.